-In 2017, under Sandra Smith’s leadership, the Garden Committee decided to expand the Butterfly/Demonstration Garden to include a small vegetable garden, a rose garden (which many think are difficult to grow) and an herb garden, in order to share a few of the many garden varieties from which a homeowner can choose.
-During monthly work days, crushed granite pathways were added, raised cinder block vegetable beds were constructed, and two new beds were created.
+In 2017, under Sandra Smith’s leadership, the Garden Committee expanded the Butterfly/Demonstration Garden to include a small vegetable garden, rose garden (which many think are difficult to grow), and an herb garden, in order to share a few of the many garden varieties from which a homeowner can choose.
+During workdays, crushed granite pathways were added, raised cinder block vegetable beds were constructed, and two new beds were created.
 Lattice panel walls were also erected on two sides of the garden.
 Host plants were added to attract more butterflies.

 Key goals for the expansion included:

-- Demonstrate sound, reliable time-tested horticultural practices as taught by Texas A&M AgriLife Extension Service.
+- Demonstrate reliable time-tested horticultural practices as taught by Texas A&M AgriLife Extension Service.